OpenEmojiBattler/open-emoji-battler/docs/introduction.md

 ## Technology

-This project is built in the Polkadot ecosystem.
-The advantages of this ecosystem are not only the cross-chain interoperability and flexibility but also the use of Wasm.
-Thanks to its efficient platform-agnostic format, our source code, which is written in Rust language, is compiled into Wasm, enabling its use in smart contracts, blockchain runtime, and web frontend.
+This project is built within the Polkadot ecosystem.
+The advantages of this ecosystem not only include cross-chain interoperability and flexibility but also the use of Wasm.
+Thanks to its efficient platform-agnostic format, our source code, written in the Rust language, is compiled into Wasm, enabling its use in smart contracts, blockchain runtime, and the web frontend.

 The game logic is fully on-chain to process actions in a trustless manner.
-We have chosen direct on-chain execution architecture for its simplicity and maturity.
+We've chosen the direct on-chain execution architecture for its simplicity and maturity.
 We have a web frontend that can be hosted on IPFS for the game's UI.
 We're committed to open technology, so proprietary or non-free software / game engines aren't viable options for us.

-Our NFT collection is on Statemine.
-Statemine is a parachain designed for assets in the Polkadot ecosystem.
-This collection is the first fully on-chain, ecosystem-native NFTs on Statemine and Statemint.
+Our NFT collection resides on Statemine, a parachain designed for assets in the Polkadot ecosystem.
+This collection represents the first fully on-chain, ecosystem-native NFTs on both Statemine and Statemint.

 ## Milestones Achieved

-- We had a playable prototype from [day one](https://polkaverse.com/@openemojibattler/announcing-substrate-game-open-emoji-battler-10178) because we believe gameplay is important.
-That has evolved into [two on-chain implementations](https://forum.open-emoji-battler.community/t/topic/55): a blockchain and a smart contract.
+- We had a playable prototype from [day one](https://polkaverse.com/@openemojibattler/announcing-substrate-game-open-emoji-battler-10178) because we believe in the importance of gameplay.
+This has evolved into [two on-chain implementations](https://forum.open-emoji-battler.community/t/topic/55): a blockchain and a smart contract.
 - We have fairly [distributed NFTs](https://forum.open-emoji-battler.community/t/topic/58) to our community.
-We've never had any sales or similar activities.
+We've never held any sales or similar activities.
 - We've [hosted a gameplay event](https://forum.open-emoji-battler.community/t/topic/63) with prizes.
 The top players on the leaderboard were awarded cryptocurrency and NFTs in the open and free-to-play event.

 ## Core Game Mechanics